intlr/practical-test-pyramid-go/docs/index.md

 pass before to be allowed to merge to master, we accomplished Continuous Integration.

 But this is not over.
-As Ham Vocke wrote, "A good pipeline breaks as early as possible".
+As Ham Vocke wrote in his own words, a good pipeline breaks as early as possible.
 That is why we splitted our tests based on the pyramid we described in this document.
 We used build tags to allow to run tests separately.

 ```go
 // +build integration